Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Methodology

 where ${\sum}^{-1}$ is the covariance matrix of sample distribution.

 The $(i,j)$ element of similarity matrix $\mathcal{S} \in {\mathbb{R}}^{N \times N}$ is defined as follows:

 where $\varrho$ is the mean of all vertex pairs' feature distances.

-Inspired by \cite{feng2019hypergraph, HGNN+}, KNN searches each vertex and its $K$ nearest neighbors to construct multiscale hypergraphs with respect to the similarity matrix $\mathcal{S}$, as shown in Fig.~\ref{fig:F3}.
-Each vertex of hypergraph represents single agent, and hyperedges could link multiple agents to form group-wise interactions.
+Inspired by \cite{feng2019hypergraph, HGNN+}, we initialize multiscale hypergraphs by performing KNN searches for each vertex and its $k$ nearest neighbors with respect to the similarity matrix $\mathcal{S}$, as shown in Fig.~\ref{fig:F3}.
+In this representation, each vertex corresponds to a single agent, while hyperedges link multiple agents for the representation of groupwise interaction.
+The $k$-nearest neighbor selection is kept fixed per training epoch from the current embeddings (stop-gradient on neighbor indices).
+We refresh neighbor sets every $E$ epochs to account for updated embedding structures during training.

-After creating crowd multiscale hypergraphs, a hypergraph convolution neural network \cite{HGNN+} is introduced to estimate the group-wise interactions.
-The random walk probability \cite{zhou2006learning} of hypergraph aggregates the weighted dependencies of all sub-vertexes as hyperedges features, and then gathers the weighted dependencies of all hyperedges features together as vertex features as shown in Fig.~\ref{fig:F3}.
-Assume a vertex $v_i$ is stochastically selected with one of its hyperedges $e_o$, and the probability of hypergraph random walk $\mathcal{O}_{(v_i,v_j)}$ from $v_i$ to $v_j$ on hyperedge $e_o$ can be defined as follows:
+After constructing multiscale crowd hypergraphs, a hypergraph convolution neural network \cite{HGNN+} is employed to estimate the groupwise interactions.
+The random walk probability \cite{zhou2006learning} of hypergraph aggregates the weighted dependencies of all sub-vertices into hyperedges features, which are then combined into vertex features, as shown in Fig.~\ref{fig:F3}.
+Let a vertex $v_i$ be stochastically selected with one of its hyperedges $e_o$, and the probability of hypergraph random walk $\mathcal{O}_{(v_i,v_j)}$ from $v_i$ to $v_j$ on hyperedge $e_o$ can be defined as follows:

 The matrix normalized form of hypergraph random walk can be expressed as follows: